-Myth 1: Aging is depressing.
+Myth #1: Aging is Depressing

 Many people assume depression goes along with aging.
-There are a wide variety of studies showing seniors are happier than other age groups.
+But there is a wide variety of studies showing seniors are often happier than other age groups.
 This common misconception leads to the idea that seniors are grumpy, but as with most other human characteristics, it all depends on the individual.

-Myth 2: Aging leads to loneliness.
+Myth #2: Aging Leads to Loneliness

 There are many activities seniors can take part in to continue an active social life while aging, and even more so in some cases with more free time in retirement.
 Providing support as a family or friend is an important part of helping your aging loved ones remain socially engaged.